NomicFoundation/hardhat/docs/guides/create-task.md

 ### Overriding tasks

-Defining a task with the same name than an existing one will override it.
+Defining a task with the same name as an existing one will override the existing one.
 This is useful to change or extend the behavior of built-in and plugin-provided tasks.

 Task overriding works very similarly to overriding methods when extending a class.
 You can set your own action, which can call the previous one.
-The only restriction when overriding tasks, is that you can't add or remove parameters.
+The only restriction when overriding tasks is that you can't add or remove parameters.

 Task override order is important since actions can only call the immediately previous definition, using the `runSuper` function.